1. Home

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

-This International Science Partnerships Fund (ISPF) Institutional Support Grant has been awarded to the University of Nothingham.
-This funding provides flexible institutional grants that can be used strategically to support activities that are Official Development Assistance (ODA) compliant as defined by the Organisation for Economic Co-operation and Development (OECD).
+Institutional Support Grant to the Department for the Economy (DfE) to cover Official Development Assistance (ODA) activities under the International Science Partnerships Fund (ISPF).
+This funding provides flexible institutional grants that can be used strategically to support ODA eligible activity.
 This may include underpinning ISPF activity funded through other delivery partners, or by directly supporting research that addresses the problems faced by developing countries that are not funded through the ISPF grants of other delivery partners.
+Institutional Support Grants have been awarded to Queens University Belfast and Ulster University.

 Start date 2024-1-1